There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, etc.

 To connect this mount, you need to build a special cable with the schematic below.

 Most of the made devices I sold for the local astronomy community and astronomy amateurs.

 All users are happy 🙂

 Of course, this device can be used not only with telescopes.
-This is a just good USB to UART adapter with isolation so it can be used anywhere with any devices (which can supply 6-12 volts).
+This is a just good USB to UART adapter with isolation, so it can be used anywhere with any device (which can supply 6-12 volts).

 Thanks for reading!